albar965/littlenavmap-manual/en/FEATURES.md

 * Automatic fast flight plan calculation for high/low altitude airways, VOR/NDB and preset cruise altitude.
 Flight plan snippets can be calculated between any kind of departure and destination point.
 * Can calculate flight plan fragments between any two waypoints of a present flight plan.
 * The automatic flight plan calculation is based entirely on flight simulator data.
 No third party data needed and no slow and unreliable online services used.
-* X-Plane: Considers altitude and one-way restrictions when calculating flight plan.
+* X-Plane and Navigraph: Considers altitude and one-way restrictions when calculating flight plan.
 * X-Plane: Airspaces can be copied from a FSX or P3D database.
 * Elevation profile display for flight plan using GLOBE offline or online data.
 Shows minimum altitude for flight plan with a configurable altitude buffer.
 * Undo/redo for all flight plan changes.